We are currently looking for new members!

 If the co-op ceased to exist entirely, money from the sale of the property would be distributed to charities and/or to other intentional communities with aims similar to ours.

-Our members’ ages range from 30s to 70s and a number of them have lived here for many years, which has contributed to the stability of the community.
-At present, we have 14 adult members, plus three young people (aged between 12 and 18) who live here much of the time.
+Our members’ ages range from 30s to 60s and a number of them have lived here for many years, which has contributed to the stability of the community.
+At present, we have 13 adult members, plus three young people who live here much of the time.
 Among us, we have parents, adult children, and friends who come to visit.
-While we do have a pair of outdoor cats, we do not have furry animals in the dwellings due to allergies.

 Most community members have some form of paid employment, which may be full-time or part-time.
 Some of us work in nearby towns, some further afield, and a number of us do at least some work from home.
 We see ourselves as strongly work-orientated, but this does not necessarily imply high incomes!
 Our personal remunerations vary quite widely and periods on benefits have featured occasionally.

-Each member of the household can have their own room (although sometimes couples choose to share).
+Each member of the household can have their own room (although some couples choose to share).
 Some of us also have private work space in the house.
-We do not live in separate “units” but live as a group, sharing communal activities and space.
+We do not live in separate units but live as a group, sharing communal activities and space.

 Some of us are vegetarians and we tend to eat a vegetarian diet with occasional supplements of meat or fish.
-A few of us smoke, but not in communal areas of the house.
+We are mostly non-smoking.
+Smoking in communal areas of the house is not permitted.
 On the whole, we are not dogmatic about most of these matters.

 Communal space includes a sitting and dining area plus a large kitchen, TV room, laundry room, workshop and a large multi-purpose room that is good for parties, music, playing games etc. We also have some large cellar rooms which could be developed for private or communal purposes.
-One of these rooms has already been converted into a pottery, another into a designer’s workshop.
+One of these rooms has been previously used as a pottery.

-All community members take turns at cooking and shopping for the “larder”, and there is always cleaning and maintenance work to be done.
+All community members take turns at cooking, and there is always cleaning and maintenance work to be done.
 We organise monthly community Maintenance Days, as our buildings require constant care and attention.
-At the moment, a lot of time and energy is going into the re-development of the Coach House to provide more communal residential space.

 Community members also do varying amounts of gardening and work on the grounds.
 Outside firms or workers are employed at times to take on particularly demanding or skilled maintenance work.